Symmetric entanglers for non-invertible SPT phases: Fixed-charge dualities preserve symmetries

 Since we are interested in SPT phases, we can take the physical boundary condition to be topological as well, given by a Lagrangian algebra $\cA_{\mathbb{B}_Q}$.
 Then $Z_\mu := \dim V_\mu$ is the multiplicity of the anyon $\mu$ appearing in the physical boundary Lagrangian algebra:

-Given this, how a duality $\cD$ changes the symmetries has a natural interpretation in the symTFT picture: we can simply compare $F(\mu)$ versus $F(\cD(\mu))$.
-If $F(\mu) = F(\cD(\mu))$ for all $\mu$, we can say that the duality $\cD$ preserves the symmetries.
+Given this setup, how a duality $\cD$ changes the symmetries has a natural interpretation in the symTFT picture: we can simply compare $F(\mu)$ and $F(\cD(\mu))$.
+Since all boundary lines come from applying $F$ to some bulk line $\mu$, if $F(\mu) = F(\cD(\mu))$ for all $\mu$, we can say that the duality $\cD$ preserves the symmetries.
 We prove this is the case for FCDs in the following theorem:

-\textbf{Theorem}: \textit{Let $\cD$ be a symmetry of the bulk TQFT $Z(\cC)$.
-If $\cD$ is an FCD, $F(\cD(\mu)) = \cD(\mu) $ for any bulk anyon $\mu$ of $Z(\cC)$.} \textbf{Proof}: If we denote the partition function of the system with the line $a$ inserted along time by $Z_a^1$, we have the $a$-twisted sector partition functions
+\textbf{Theorem}: \textit{Let $\cD$ be a symmetry of the bulk TQFT $Z(\cC)$, and $F: Z(\cC) \ra \cC$ the forgetful functor.
+Then, $F(\cD(\mu)) = F(\mu) $ for any bulk anyon $\mu$ of $Z(\cC)$ if and only if $\cD$ is an FCD.} \textbf{Proof}: We place the 1+1d system on a torus.
+The $a$-twisted sector partition function (i.e. line operator $a$ is inserted along time) is given by:

 where we used $\Tr_{V_\mu} \mathds{1} = \dim V_\mu = Z_\mu$, and the sum is over anyons $\mu$ of $Z(\cC)$. \footnote{For convenience we took the physical boundary condition to be topological, but the relations \ref{eq:Za1} and \ref{eq:Z1a} -- generalized Fourier transforms -- between symmetry sectors and anyon sectors holds in general \cite{choi2024generalizedtubealgebrassymmetryresolved}.
 If the physical boundary condition is conformal and the boundary manifold is a torus, for example, $Z_\mu$ will be a partition function which is not a constant but depends on the modular parameter of the boundary torus.} On the other hand, if we insert the symmetry line $a$ along space, we get